-The Draft Plan, to which the Proposed Material Alterations relate, provides for the proper planning and sustainable development of County Sligo over the period 2024-2030.
+The Draft Plan provides for the proper planning and sustainable development of County Sligo over the period 2024-2030.
 The Plan has been structured in four volumes, with a number of appendices.

 Volume 1 contains the sectoral strategies which, together, make up the Core Strategy of the Development Plan: Settlement, Housing, Economic, Retail and Transport Strategies.
 Climate Action is located at the forefront of the Plan, setting the framework for the Council's commitments and obligations under the Climate Action Plan.